tgwaAo/move-color-prototype/README.md

 #### Linux

-1. Get a list of devices with `ls /dev/vid*`.
+1. Get a list of devices with
+      `ls /dev/vid*`
 2. Choose only even numbers.
 E.g. the second camera is 2.

 #### Mac

 *   Install ffmpeg and run
     ```ffmpeg -f avfoundation -list_devices true -i \"```
 or
 *  Try out different numbers

-### At game start
+## At game start

 If you have not configured the game yet, the calibration will start automatically.
 Please read the calibration section.
+The game will start after the first configuration or at once if a configuration already exists.

 ## Calibration

-*Note: You can always abort the calibration using ESC, but you have to cancel the selection of pixels with ctrl+c*
+*Note: You can always abort the calibration using ESC, but you have to cancel the selection of pixels with ctrl+c.*
-*Note: Bright or shining colors might be better for a faster detection.*
+*Note: Bright or shining colors might be better for a detection of fast movements.*

 1. Take a position that shows you, your surroundings and the tracked color.
 The tracked color should take a bit of the image while your body should keep distance from the camera.
 1. Wait for the countdown to finish.
-1. Select **only** the tracked color with your mouse.
+1. Select **only** the color with your mouse that has to be tracked.
 It does not have to be the complete area in the picture, but having only your tracked color is important.
-Press ctrl+c to cancel.
+      Press ctrl+c to cancel and then ESC if you want to cancel the calibration.
 1. Accept with enter.
 1. Select **all** of the tracked color and do not be afraid to have some of the surroundings in the selection.
-This area will be excluded from the list of negative pixels, so it is only important to have all of the tracked color in it.
+This area will be excluded from the list of negative pixels, so it is only important to have all of the color in it that should be tracked.
-      Press ctrl+c to cancel.
+      Press ctrl+c to cancel and then ESC if you want to cancel the calibration.
 1. Accept with enter.
 1. Look at the selection.
 The pixels for the negative colors in the calibration are red.
 The pixels for the positive color in the calibration are green.
 1. Accept with enter.